dhilipsiva/dotfiles/README.md

 * Homebrew Cask (Optional)

 Copy-Paste the following line in your terminal
 `curl https://raw.githubusercontent.com/dhilipsiva/dotfiles/master/install.sh | sh`

+## Updating

+Just run the following command from your termianl `~/update.sh`

+That is it.

 ## Thanks to:
 [mathiasbynens](https://github.com/mathiasbynens/dotfiles)'s dotfiles